m-chandler/factorio-spot-pricing/readme.md

 **How can I change map settings, server settings etc.**

 You'll need to have remote access to the server (refer to Optional Features).
 You can make whatever changes you want to the configuration in `/opt/factorio/config`.
-Once done, restart the container using the following command: `sudo docker restart $(docker ps -q --filter ancestor=factoriotools/factorio)`.
+Once done, restart the container:

+1. Go to ECS (Elastic Container Service) in the AWS Console
+2. Click the factorio cluster
+3. Tick the factorio service, and select update
+4. Tick "Force new deployment"
+5. Click Next 3 times, and finally Update service

 **I can no longer connect to my instance via SSH?**

 Your public IP address has probably changed.
 [Check your public IP address]((https://whatismyipaddress.com/)) and update the stack, providing your new public IP address.

+**How do I load an existing save?**

+Be advised that whenever the Factorio container is terminated, it creates a new autosave just prior to terminating.
+For this reason, restarting the container directly on the host via SSH isn't advised.

+In order to load an existing save, follow the below steps:

+1. Go to ECS (Elastic Container Service) in the AWS Console
+2. Click the factorio cluster
+3. Tick the factorio service, and select update
+4. Set Number of tasks to 0
+5. Click Next 3 times, and finally Update service
+6. Access the instance via SSH, placing your save in /opt/factorio/saves.
+7. Repeat steps above, setting the Number of tasks to 1.

 ## What's Missing / Not Supported?

-* Scenarios.
+* Scenarios - you can probably figure out a way to get this working...
+I've just never tried :-).

 ## Expected Costs